Meet the Studio

 Aidan Andreoli

 Originally from Owasso, Oklahoma, Aidan is currently pursuing a BM in trombone performance.
-She is a Tulsa Youth Symphony Alumni and and has performed with the ASU Symphony Orchestra, ASU Wind Ensemble, ASU Wind Symphony, and ASU Jazz Repertory Band.
-She loves performing and would like to play professionally as a Broadway pit musician or film score musician in the future.
-Her other passions include dance, theatre, film, and travel.
-She loves getting creative and hopes to make a positive impact on the performing arts industry in any way that she can.
+She is a Tulsa Youth Symphony Alumni and and has performed with the ASU Symphony Orchestra, ASU Wind Ensemble, Wind Symphony, Jazz Repertory Band, Concert Jazz Band, and Latin Band.
+She loves performing and would like to play professionally as a Broadway pit musician as well as freelance in the orchestral and jazz spheres.
+Her other passions include dance (ballroom and otherwise), travel, and spending time with animals.
+She loves getting creative and collaborating with other artists.
+She hopes to make a positive impact in the performing arts industry in any way she can.

 Arwen Griggs